saiwal/hubzilla-docs/docs/about/contribute.md

 #### Edit the File

 - Click the pencil icon (✏️) in the top-right corner of any `.md` file to edit.
 - Make your changes using Markdown (e.g., add text, headers with `#`, lists with `-`, or code blocks with ```).
+The `mkdocs-material` theme supports rich formatting—see its [reference](https://squidfunk.github.io/mkdocs-material/reference/) for options like admonitions or tables.
 - If creating a new file, name it descriptively (e.g., `new-feature.md`) and add your content.

 #### Preview Your Changes

-- Use the “Preview” tab above the editor to see how your Markdown will look.
+- Use the “Preview” tab above the editor to see how your Markdown will look (note: GitHub’s preview lacks `mkdocs-material` styling, so local testing is ideal for full accuracy).

 #### Submit Your Changes